seanpm2001/seanpm2001/OldVersions/English/1/101-200/README.md

 I am in the process of remodeling my GitHub profile page.
 Remodeling started on 2024, Saturday March 23rd.
 I expect to release the final version of the 4 year anniversary update on 2024, Saturday, May 25th.
 Here are my current goals:

 - **Note to self:** _Feel free to add more entries whenever necessary_
 - **Note to self:** _This should be a daily project.
-Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 53 days down, 10/11 days to go, as of 2024, Tuesday, May 14th)_
+Try to accomplish at least 3 things per day, and remember that you have until 2024, May 25th to finish (64 day deadline, 54 days down, 9/10 days to go, as of 2024, Wednesday, May 15th)_

 - Plans on what to do at the end:
 - - Release 64: Finish up the remaining goals